Breast reduction surgery in Milwaukee, WI

 All Surgery Carries Some Uncertainty and Risk

 Breast reduction is relatively straightforward.
 But as with any operation, there are risks associated with surgery, there is always a possibility of complications, including bleeding, infection, or reaction to the anesthesia.
-Slow or poor wound healing along the suture line is a factor, which is sometimes seen in patients that smoke.
-We recommend that our patients stop smoking for at least 2 weeks before and after surgery.
+Slow or poor wound healing along the suture line as well as fat necrosis is a possibility, especially in association with obesity, diabetes and smoking.
+We recommend that our patients stop smoking for at least 6 weeks before and after surgery.
 You can reduce your risks by closely following our medical team’s advice both before and after surgery.

 The Breast Reduction Consultation